 I keep running across beginning real estate photographers who don't have a portfolio website of their own.
 I want to start by stressing how important it is to have your own website where you can create your brand and show your work.
 Being active on social media does not replace a website!

+To answer Daniel's question my first reaction is to point at a photographer that is doing a great job of using social media to promote their business.
 I think Ethan Tweetie (www.EthanTweedie.com) is a good example of how to use social media to bring people to your website.
 Ethan has explicitly told me that social media is working for him.
 You can see for yourself by simply Googling "luxury real estate photographer".
 If you are in the US, Ethan's name will likely be on the first page towards the top of the search results (Google results are location dependent).
+It's clear that Ethan is doing a good job at this his recent Google+ post points out his photos are in the July 2015 Architectural Digest for the second time this year.

 So I think it is possible to look at Ethan's use of the various social media sites and see how he uses it.
 Here is my summary: